athaker/econ_136/README.md

 ## 1. Getting Started
 1. Download or clone the files in the repository to your local machine.
 (Green button top right).
 You specfically need the 3 files in the MLADS folder.
-2. Decide if you want to run locally (step 2), or run in an online Jupyter notebook (DSVM).
+2. Decide if you want to run locally (step 2), or run online Jupyter notebook (DSVM).

 ## 2. Installing and Running Locally
 ### Requirements